naamach/WiseGCN/docs/mysql.md

 ```

 ### glade_2.3_RA_Dec.npy
-The `pygcn` code uses a reduced version of the catalog, stored in `.npy` format.
+The `wisegcn` code uses a reduced version of the catalog, stored in `.npy` format.
 To create it, first export the selected columns to a `.csv` file:
 ```
 mysql> SELECT glade_id, ra0, dec0, ifnull(dist, -1), ifnull(bmag, 0)